UPPMAX/programming_formalisms/docs/git/apply_merge.md

 - On your local computer, switch to that branch, change the repo and push your changes online.
 Verify the changes are online
 - On your local computer, switch to the `main` branch
+- Merge your topic branch to `main`
-- Delete your branch (i.e. the one with the unique name).
+- Delete your topic branch (i.e. the one with the unique name).
   You may use the web interface (easiest!) or use the command line
 - On your local computer, update your code